 Detours, Roadblocks, and Switchbacks, Oh My!

 There have been hundreds of challenges on The Amazing Race.
 Some challenges are more interesting than others.
 The Roadblocks.
-Fast Forwards, and Detours below are some of the most memorable in Race history.
+Fast Forwards, and Detours below are the top 10 most memorable in Race history.

 The Amazing Race